DFE-Digital/Enterprise-Security-Architecture/Principles/PRI-SEC005 - Working Remotely.md

 ### How?

 - Use the Department's provided remote access solution at all times when working remotely to ensure that access is encrypted and secured.
 This provides an additional layer of protection as all access is encrypted and protected, and all access is routed via the Department's web filtering services

+- Do not circumvent the Department's remote access solution at any time, even on a temporary basis.
+Any issues with services which have been inadvertently blocked via the remote access solution should be raised via a service request for investigation and resolution

 - Ensure that any access to online service is using HTTPS (shown as a padlock to the left of the website in your web browser).
 This will ensure that data is encrypted and secured between your device and the web service

 - Do not enter passwords on any sites or services which only use HTTP (shown as a website with a line crossed through in your web browser), as this data will be sent in plain-text and could be intercepted

 ## 5. Use Open Public WiFi services with caution